ontop/ontop-examples/vldb-2015/Functional Dependencies Experiments/README.md

 - **mappings:** Mappings used for the experiments;
 - **ontology:** Ontology used in the experiments.

-The data instances and instructions for creating the Wisconsin schemas can be found in
+The data instances and instructions for creating the Wisconsin schemas can be found in:

 - [DB2](https://github.com/ontop/ontop-examples/tree/master/vldb-2015/CTE%20Experiments/Wisconsin/wisconsinDB2/dbCreateStatements/DB2CreateOntowis)
 - [Postgres](https://github.com/ontop/ontop-examples/tree/master/vldb-2015/CTE%20Experiments/Wisconsin/wisconsinPostgres/dbCreateStatements/PostgresCreateOntowis)